phetsims/vector-addition/doc/model.md

 * base vectors are provided for d&#8407; and e&#8407;
 * magnitude and angle can be changed for base vectors
 * base vector magnitude range is [-10,10], integers
-* base vector angle range is [-180,180] degress, in 5-degree intervals
+* base vector angle range is [-180,180] degrees, in 5-degree intervals
 * coefficients can be changed for d&#8407; and e&#8407;; range is [-5,5], integers
 * vector f&#8407; is derived based on the selection of one of these equations:
   * d&#8407; + e&#8407; = f&#8407;
   * d&#8407; - e&#8407; = f&#8407;
   * d&#8407; + e&#8407; + f&#8407; = 0